MrKnightmare007/BlockMyShow/README.md

-# TickTicket - Blockchain-Based Ticket Management System
+# BlockMyShow - Blockchain-Based Ticket Management System

-TickTicket is a decentralized application (dApp) for secure ticket management using blockchain technology.
+BlockMyShow is a decentralized application (dApp) for secure ticket management using blockchain technology.
 It allows users to purchase tickets for events, verify ticket authenticity, and prevents ticket fraud through Aadhar ID verification.

 ## Features
 - **Blockchain-Based Tickets**: Secure, tamper-proof tickets stored on the blockchain.